hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 2. Solid Red: Cars must stop.
 This signifies a cyclist/walker is in the crosswalk.
 3. Blinking Red: Cars must slow and look for cyclists/walkers.
 A blinking red occurs prior to and immediately following a solid red light.

-Operation and control of the push button control box: When a cyclist/walker pushes the button in the control box:
+**Operation and control of the push button control box:**

+When a cyclist/walker pushes the button in the control box,

 1. If the traffic lights are green they immediately start flashing red for 6 seconds
 2. If the traffic lights are already flashing red the new button push will flash for an additional 6 seconds from the time of the new button push.